What Is Obstructive Sleep Apnea?

 Coblation can also assist in the UPF to reduce pain and bleeding.
 A recently developed variation involving the removal/repositioning of tissue (Coblation Assisted Uvulo Palatoplasty) can be performed with very promising results.

-Like the palate, there are many different ways to treat the tongue by either reducing, repositioning, or eliminating tissue.
+Like the palate, there are many different traditional methods to treat the tongue base and hyoid by either reducing, repositioning, or eliminating tissue.

 Out of all the surgical procedures available for treating obstructive sleep apnea, advancement of the jaw structure provides the best overall outcomes.
 Once considered the “last resort”, jaw repositioning was only considered when “less invasive procedures” were ineffective in sufficiently improving symptoms.
 Currently, there is sufficient evidence to support these techniques early on in treatment sequencing, or as a primary, “stand alone” procedure.